 It's been a successful year of open tours.
 This year we also opened our doors for the curious visitor.
 During our tours we walked along all our different rooms and installations and gave the visitor an impression of the rich life in the Biotope.
 Come explore Mediamatic as part of our weekly Friday Tour at 16:00.

-Distilling Fragrance and composing parfum
+Distilling Fragrance and composing parfume

-During this workshop, you will be introduced to scent extraction and the distillation process.
+During this workshop, participants are be introduced to scent extraction and the distillation process.
 Distillation is the process of extracting essential oils from plant based materials.
 Using your own or materials from the Mediamatic grounds, you will distill your own artistic essential oil.
 In this workshop, artist, and perfumer Frank Bloem will introduce you to the world of perfume making.
 You will learn the basics of scent composing and at the end of the workshop, you will have theoretical knowledge on the principles of perfuming, on how to mix fragrant notes and on the difference between natural and synthetic smells.
 You will go home with a 10 ml bottle of your signature fragrance.